MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deployment-checklist.md

 As part of the deployment for the new Teams update, there are changes that need to be made to the executables, locations and installer package of the client.
 Organizations may have different settings in their environment, such as antivirus, network settings, QoS, and so on.
 Enterprises that have deployed classic Teams should review their configurations to account for the new Teams and make sure devices are on the latest OS update.

 - Name and location: New Teams uses different files [ms-teams.exe & ms-teamsupdate.exe] and is located in: "Program Files\WindowsApps\MSTeams_[appversion]\".
 - MSIX Installer technology stays current with the newest OS patches.
-Customers who may have had installation problems before could resolve them with the latest OS updates.
+Customers who've had installation problems before could resolve them with the latest OS updates.

 > [!NOTE]
 > Adjust any third-party software that works with classic Teams app to use new Teams.

 ## Checklist

-- **OS/WV2 prerequisites**: Make sure the device has an updated Operating System (OS) and WebView2 (WV2) version. see the [Windows](new-teams-bulk-install-client.md), [Mac](new-teams-mac-install-prerequisites.md), and [VDI](new-teams-vdi-requirements-deploy.md) articles for more information. **NOTE**: New Teams won't work on lower OS versions.
+- **OS/WV2 prerequisites**: Make sure the device has an updated Operating System (OS) and WebView2 (WV2) version. see the [Windows](new-teams-bulk-install-client.md), [Mac](new-teams-mac-install-prerequisites.md), and [VDI](new-teams-vdi-requirements-deploy.md) articles for more information. **NOTE**: New Teams doesn't work on lower OS versions.
 - **Device policies restrictions**: [Policies](/microsoftteams/troubleshoot/teams-administration/fix-new-teams-installation-issues#policy-settings-prevent-download-and-installation) must not block new Teams installation (MSIX) and the Teams Meeting add-in (MSI)  or the [Webview2 updater](/microsoft-edge/webview2/concepts/enterprise).
 - **Network considerations**: Review any configuration explicitly using classic Teams file paths or binary name for a good meeting experience.
 Some examples include configurations for:
-  - **Local Firewalls:**  If you're using Windows Firewall policies to define inbound/outbound rules specific to the Teams application, you'll need to update them to reference the new executable name and path.
+  - **Local Firewalls:**  If you're using Windows Firewall policies to define inbound/outbound rules specific to the Teams application, you need to update them to reference the new executable name and path.
 With each update, the new Teams executable path changes.
 One approach for creating rules that account for the path change is to use Windows Defender Application Control (WDAC) application tagging policies.
 For an example of this, refer to the following guidance: [WDAC Application Tagging for New Teams](https://aka.ms/new-teams-WDAC).
   - **Split Tunneling/Proxy:** If you're referencing a [split tunneling](/microsoft-365/enterprise/microsoft-365-vpn-split-tunnel) and/or [proxy](/microsoft-365/enterprise/microsoft-365-network-connectivity-principles) configuration, ensure that any references to the Classic Teams executable and path are updated to include the new Teams executable and path.
   - **Quality of Service (QoS):** If your organization has set up QoS, please refer to the following guidance related to new Teams:
     - [Implement Quality of Service metrics in Microsoft Teams](QoS-in-Teams.md)